hpzju/kb.knoconida.com/docs/L2-CS/FullStack/Python/Python.md

     - `from MODULE import NAMES`
     - `from MODULE import NAME as ALIAS`
     - `from MODULE import *`
+  - relative import
+    - apply to from statement only
+    - apply to within package from statement
+    - module must exist in package by relative import
   - exclude codes for import excution
     - `if __name__ == "__main__":`
     - `excluded_module_block`
+    - `_name`
+    - `__all__`
   - show module namespace
     - `dir(MODULE)`
   - program entry point
     - `__name__ == "__main__"`
+  - reload
+    - `import importlib`
+    - reload affect future from statements

 - importlib